maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 1.md

 Pinhole cameras are **slow**.
 → Only a fraction of the light from a scene point hits the image plane per unit time.

+==That’s why we need lens, so that it can still capture more photons and make them still project to the focus point.==

 #### Reason for Lenses
 A real camera must have as finite aperture:
 - **That captures more light.**